douglasg14b/TalkDesk-Agent-Monitoring/README.md

 * Config data is shareable with other individuals

 **New Behavior:**
 * When TalkDesk is closed, it will put the user's status into `Offline`.
+This is toggleable.
 * Can change the status of users right from the widget instead of having to navigating to the admin panel

 #### Views